Stat184-Fall2025/Sec03_FP_RimjhimMitra/README.md

 ## Overview

-The primary purpose of this project is to investigate if foreign aid has a statistically significant, positive economic development in developing countries.
+The primary purpose of this project is to investigate whether foreign aid has a statistically significant, positive economic development in developing countries.
 The significance of this is to see if assistance is genuinely beneficial in the long-term economic development of a country.
 This is going to be done using multivariate regression models.

 ## Data Sources and Acknowledgements